oa-angel/meeting-resources/script.md

 ## Readings

+> Remember to assign readers prior to the beginning of the meeting

 We begin this meeting with three readings.

-> Remember to assign readers prior to the beginning of the meeting
+Can someone read...

-Preamble
++ The Preamble
-12 Steps of OA
++ 12 Steps of OA
-OA Just for today
++ OA for today

 Some points to note: